nwsw/nwcplugin-api/api/overview.md

 When this is done, all property values for a user object of this type will be filtered through the lens of its `spec` table.
 If a property does not exist in the object, then the `default` value from the spec will be returned.
 For properties of type `bool`, any of the following case insensitive values will result in a true return value: `y, yes, true, 1`.
 Any other value will yield false.
 Numeric values (`int` or `float`) that are out of range will return the `min` or `max`, depending on which extreme was exceeded.
 For `enum` fields, the `default` will be returned if the current property value is not found in the enumerated list.
 The list is case sensitive.

+The object's `spec` table is also utilized when an object is right clicked from the editor.
+A property menu is generated from the definitions found in the table, making `bool` and `enum` properties changeable from within the menu.

 ## Support Packages

 The following support packages are available for use by the user object plugin, depending on which event method is currently executing in context: